Stop Internet Service Providers from Selling Our Private Online Data

 But companies like Facebook are opt-in and can be blocked from accessing your data by using private browsing modes or connecting via a Virtual Private Network, or VPN.
 Your ISP can see what you've looked at online no matter what security measures you take.

 ISPs also typically have monopoly power over entire areas of the country, all while collecting federal subsidies to expand their broadband capacity.
 This means consumers have no choice but to be automatically "opted-in" to being actively monitored online by their monopoly-holding ISPs if they want to connect to the internet.

 It's time to stand up for basic consumer rights and stop the for-profit collusion of our elected officials and greedy, privacy-invading internet service providers.
 We're calling on our representatives to take the lead by introducing legislation to restore FCC privacy rules.

 Today: Unite the People is counting on you

-Democracy Resources needs your help with “Stop Internet Service Providers from Selling Your Private Online Data”.
-Join Democracy Resources and 413,024 supporters today.
+Unite the People needs your help with “Stop Internet Service Providers from Selling Your Private Online Data”.
+Join Unite the People and 413,401 supporters today.